Hammad1007/Hammad1007/README.md

 ---
 ### :man_technologist: About Me :
 My name is Hammad Rashid and I am pursuing my Computer Science degree from FAST University.
 I'm working on C, C++, Java, MySql, HTML and Database management systems.
 Besides, I am an avid writer and have written several articles and content writings for my clients.
 I am a part time graphic designer having experience with Adobe Illustrator, Adobe InDesign, Adobe Photoshop and Figma.
 Besides I have taught students Programming Fundamentals, Data structures and Algorithms.
+I have a strong and an affectionate bond with the cats as well❤.

 ### :hammer_and_wrench: Languages and Tools :
 <div>